Joseph-Rance/part_ii_project/README.md

 <h3>Joseph Rance | part II project</h3>
 </div>

-This codebase simulates the training of a model by federated learning in the presence of various attacks and defences.
-This is part of my part II project at the University of Cambridge on 'Evaluating attacks on fairness in Federated Learning'.
+This codebase simulates the training of a model by Federated Learning in the presence of various attacks and defences.
+This was created for my dissertation on [Evaluating attacks on fairness in Federated Learning](https://jr879.user.srcf.net/joseph_rance_dissertation_with_proforma.pdf), which was awarded the University of Cambridge CST Department Prize for a Highly Commended Dissertation in Part II of the Computer Science Tripos.

 ---